xshmuhy3/weather-app/README.md

-# 🌦️ Weather App Utilizes Open Weather's API
+# 🌦️ Weather App Utilizes Openweather's API

 ##  Learning Objectives
 This project was developed as a learning into following concepts: